inbo/vlaams-biodiversiteitsportaal/docs/data-import.md

 ```
 'IF NOT EXISTS' is commented out, we have to un-comment it.
 The database is already created in the local container (at startup), therefore creating it again would give an error and fail the script.
-Therefore we un-comment the 'IF NOT EXISTS' with 'sed' utility.
+un-comment the 'IF NOT EXISTS' with 'sed' utility.

 ## Mysql done